They Won't Believe Me: Plot

 After the prosecution rests its case in the murder trial of Larry Ballentine, the defendant takes the stand to tell his story.

 In flashback, Larry recounts how he started seeing magazine writer Janice Bell, innocently enough, but feelings developed between them.

 Unwilling to break up his marriage to Greta, Janice gets a job transfer.
 Larry says he will dump Greta and run off with her.
-But Greta knows and is unwilling to give him up.
-She tells Larry she's purchased a quarter-interest in a Los Angeles brokerage for him, and gotten them a home in Beverly Hills.
-The combination of temptation and a heavy guilt trip hung on him is too great, and he abandons Janice without either explanation or goodbye.
+But Greta realizes his plans and is unwilling to give him up.
+She tells Larry she's purchased a quarter-interest in a Los Angeles brokerage for him, and acquired a home for them in Beverly Hills.
+A combination of temptation, plus a heavy guilt trip weighs deeply on Larry's psyche, so he abandons Janice without either explanation or goodbye.

-At the brokerage, Larry is reprimanded by his business partner, Trenton, for neglecting a rich potential client, but employee Verna Carlson shows Trenton a copy of a letter she lets Trenton believe was Larry’s work.
+At the brokerage, Larry is reprimanded by his business partner, Trenton, for neglecting a rich potential client, but employee Verna Carlson shows Trenton a copy of a letter and lets Trenton believe it was Larry’s work.
 Verna is an admitted gold-digger, stringing Trenton along but interested in Larry; he lets her seduce him.

 Once again Greta finds out about the affair, but will not seek a divorce.
 She sells out in L.A. and buys an old Spanish rancho in the mountains.
 Forced again to choose, Larry tells Verna he is ending their affair, to her bitter disappointment.

 The ranch is isolated, without phone or mail service.
 Larry is bored, but Greta loves their life.
 After some time, she tells Larry that she wants to build a guest house for an aunt he despises, who reviles him in return.
 Finally confronting that he married Greta for her money, he claims that he knows an architect in L.A. who can do the job.
 On the pretext of calling him, he phones Verna from a general store down the road and arranges a rendezvous.

 Larry tells Verna he will run away with her after cleaning out most of Greta's checking account.
 He writes a large check for Verna to cash, and leaves a farewell note for Greta.
 Verna meets him as planned, but uncharacteristically returns the check.
 She has also bought herself a cheap wedding ring, an inducement for him to follow through on his promise to divorce Greta and marry her.
 Choosing a penniless future with her over another return to Greta, Larry slips it on Verna’s finger.